NikolayOskolkov/MCManuscript/README.md

-# MCManuscript
+# Microbial Contamination Manuscript
-Microbial Contamination Manuscript
+Here we provide custom scipts used to perform the analysis for our microbial contamination manuscript.